ynoTL23/JavaScript30/README.md

 ## Day 2: CSS and JS Clock
 Simple webpage that displays a functioning analog clock as well as the same clock in digital format.

+## Day 3: CSS Variables
+A random image is rendered on screen with some control inputs.
+The user can interact with said inputs to alter the image.
+Alterations include blur, color, rotate, skew and spacing.